 Featuring real tools of scientific research, Discovering the Natural World makes learning about living plants and animals an interactive process that will surprise and delight.
 Get curious as you explore interconnected exhibits that help you discover your inner scientist.

-Solve a Botanical Mystery — Solve four botanical mysteries and become a full-fledged botanical detective!
-While you solve the mysteries, learn about plant characteristics, and how these help botanists make identifications in the field.
+Solve four botanical mysteries and become a full-fledged botanical detective while you learn about plant characteristics.